 cohabitant is availing of this swap the payment of Back to Work Allowance will

-If you qualify before 1 May 2009, you will receive support for three years (including adult and child dependent allowances) as follows:
+If you qualify before 1 May 2009, you will receive support for 3 years (including adult and child dependant allowances) as follows:

 The Back to Work Allowance is not subject to PRSI or income tax deductions.